OurHealthNetwork.com

 Athlete's Foot (Tinea pedis)

-Athlete's Foot : Description
+Athlete's Foot: Description

 Description | Symptoms | Causes | Treatments and Prevention

-Athlete's foot, or Tinea pedis, is a common infection of the skin of the foot caused by a fungus.
+Tinea pedis, is a common infection of the skin of the foot caused by a fungus.
 The various kinds of fungi that cause athlete's foot belong to a group called dermatophytes

 These fungi thrive in closed, warm, moist environments and feed on keratin, a protein found in hair, nails, and the epidermis, or the upper layer of the skin.